Samir-Kesare/OpsTree-Documentation-/Monitoring/Design/DB Monitoring /Key_performance_metrics.md

 ### Database Connections

+Refers to active and concurrent connections between clients or applications and a database.

 | Key Points         | Description                                                                                                                                |
 |--------------------|--------------------------------------------------------------------------------------------------------------------------------------------|
 | **Capacity Assessment** | Crucial for evaluating the database's ability to handle concurrent requests and understanding current load.                                 |